Leila de Lima: Post-imprisonment (since 2024)

 On December 4, 2023, de Lima was designated as the official spokesperson of the Liberal Party (LP / Liberal), having previously been its vice president for policy, platform, and advocacy.
 On December 13, she announced that she would serve as a professor of De La Salle University's Tañada-Diokno School of Law starting in January 2024, marking her return to teaching law.

 In early January 2025, as the United States House of Representatives prepared to vote on a bill sanctioning the International Criminal Court (ICC) for issuing an arrest warrant to Israeli prime minister Benjamin Netanyahu, de Lima signed a letter alongside 27 other individuals requesting US congressmen to vote "no", arguing that the ICC's other investigations might be affected if sanctions are issued, such as the investigation into the Philippine drug war of former president Rodrigo Duterte.

+When International Criminal Court judges said that the mental capacities of Duterte cannot be an obstacle his trial in The Hague, Leila de Lima said: "This ruling tells victims that in the reckoning of Duterte at the ICC, their voices will not be sidelined by technical evasions".

 House of Representatives of the Philippines (since 2025)

 Election

 On September 20, 2024, de Lima accepted the lead nomination for the Mamamayang Liberal, the sectoral wing of the Liberal Party, for the 2025 Philippine House of Representatives elections, marking her return to national politics.
 Her co-nominees included former representatives Teddy Baguilat and Erin Tañada.
 Following the election on May 12, 2025, the party-list attained enough votes to secure a seat in the lower chamber, making de Lima a member-elect of the party-list for the 20th Congress.
 On her election, de Lima affirmed that she will sit as a "fiscalizer" in an "independent opposition".
 While she has expressed her openness to joining the majority bloc allied with President Bongbong Marcos, she stated that she would prefer joining a minority or an independent minority bloc.